Example configuration.yaml entry mqtt_statestream: base_topic: homeassistant publish_attributes: true publish_timestamps: true

-mqtt_statestream component publishes state changes in Home Assistant to individual MQTT topics.
+mqtt_statestream integration publishes state changes in Home Assistant to individual MQTT topics.

 To enable MQTT Statestream in Home Assistant, add the following section to your